 Satisfying and substantial, this casual café specializes in Latin staples made from scratch with plant-based whole foods.
 The tamales are not to be missed, but you can’t go wrong with an oversized burrito any day of the week.

 Kale yeah!
-There are plenty of green goodies as the name might suggest, but this is no spartan fare.
+There are plenty of green goodies as the name might suggest, but this 100% plant-based restaurant is no spartan fare.
 Beyond the salads and soup, their brunch menu has won accolades and awards as the best in town.

 Both a café and culinary school, you can get an education on raw foods just by enjoying an uncooked meal on site.
 Look into getting certified as a raw vegan chef with their in-depth curriculum if you’re hungry to learn more.

 Hungry and in a hurry?
 No worries!
-You can quickly grab a vegetarian bite to eat that’s sure to satisfy.
+You can quickly grab a vegetarian bite to eat that’s sure to satisfy your cravings.
 You can also visit our vegan fast food restaurant guide to see your vegan options at generic fast food and chain restaurants in the US.

 Fried chicken seems to be having a moment, and these “clucker” sandwiches, nuggets, and strips are all serious contenders.
 Go “naked” with just a dipping sauce or dress up your chick with a leafy green salad; there’s no wrong way to chicken out.

-Imported from Southern California, this small chain has taken root in four different Chicago locations.
+Imported from Southern California, Native Foods Chicago is a small chain that has taken root in four different Chicago locations.
 Grab a burger, sandwich, or bowl while you’re on the go; there’s something for the whole family here.

 Don’t be thrown off by the wonderland theme; you won’t fall down any rabbit holes while perusing the extensive menu of pan-Asian options.
 Only someone mad as a hatter would leave without a bowl of wonton soup, but it’s hard to resist the satay skewers, curries, noodles, and more.